lionsgrandson/Toby-Android/README.md

    - Trigger: "Hey Toby, what's the weather like today?"
    - Response: Toby provides weather information.

-## Important Notes

-- Make sure to configure the Wolfram Alpha API key in the settings for accurate internet parsing.
-- Ensure a stable internet connection for Toby to function effectively.

 ## Contribution

 Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements or new features, feel free to email me and we can work on it.

 ## License